frc971/971-Robot-Code/README.md

   * Downloading specific targets to the robot
     1. Generally if you want to update what's running on the robot, you can use the `download_stripped` (or `pi_download_stripped`) targets.
 These will rsync only the changed files, and so are pretty efficient.
     2. If you have a need to compile a specific module, you can build stripped versions of the individual modules by adding "_stripped" to the module name.
-For example, to build the calibration code (`//y2020/vision:calibration`) for the pi (`armhf-debian`), run:
+For example, to build the calibration code (`//y2020/vision:calibration`) for the pi (`armv7`), run:
     ```console
-    bazel run --config=armhf-debian -c opt //y2020/vision:calibration_stripped
+    bazel run --config=armv7 -c opt //y2020/vision:calibration_stripped
     ```
     You will then need to manually copy the resulting file over to the robot.